Precautions

 Check to see if you're running latest version of the app.

 Run it again from CLI, to see if any error or debug messages appear there.
+Also look in the kernel log or system journal.

 Run it again without add-ons or plug-ins, to see if the problem goes away.